alek-v/vavok/README.md

 > Feel free to contribute

 # Install
+> 1. Install composer dependencies in app directory
+> 2. Enter database data in app/.env file
-> Go to your_site.com/install/ and follow instructions.
+> 3. Go to your_site.com/install/ to complete installation

 >